eams1798/blogapp-ci_cd/README.md

 ## How to start

-1. Clone the repository on your local machine, located at the root of the project (one level above the current one).
+1. Clone the repository on your local machine.
-2. Go to /blogapp/backend
+2. Go to /backend directory
 3. Install the backend dependencies with `npm install` or `yarn install`.
+4. Return and go to /frontend
+5. Install the frontend dependencies with `npm install` or `yarn install`.
-4. Register or log in to MongoDB Atlas
+6. Register or log in to MongoDB Atlas
-5. Create a Database in MongoDB Atlas
+7. Create a Database in MongoDB Atlas
-6. Create a .env file in the current directory.
+8. Create a .env file in the /backend directory.
 It must contain the following information:

 ```
 PORT=3001